Did you snag the Series I Savings Bonds recently?

 8. Penalties Expire After Five Years

-You cannot sell your Series I savings bonds within the first twelve months unless you can prove financial hardship or a disaster of the sort like an earthquake.
+You cannot sell your Series I savings bonds within the first twelve months unless you can prove financial hardship or a disaster like an earthquake.
 With its 30-year maturity, A bondholder can redeem series I bonds any time after 12 months.
 However, holders will lose the last three months of interest up to a five-year holding period.
 After holding the bonds for five years, you no longer have to face this penalty.

 Think of these penalties as similar to holding CDs which also restrict your ability to cash out of the securities until maturity and will result in a penalty.